top of page

 A badly fitting bridle can distract the horse and/or reduce communication.
 The noseband needs to be about an inch above the corners of the mouth, if lower, it puts pressure on the cartilage, and if higher there is reduced control.
 The noseband is used to communicate with the horse so if it’s tight the pressure/release is not clear.
 Have it as loose as possible but without the cheek pieces popping outwards when you use the reins.
 Ensure the poll piece is not putting pressure on the back of the ears.
 This is extremely uncomfortable for the horse.
 If it is, use a larger browband.

-1. Groundwork yielding.
+1. Groundwork Yielding.

 1. Riding